Best Signature Food in Every U.S. State

 Sticky, sugary, sweet: These are all words that describe Vermont's most famous export of maple syrup.
 The small state has over 1,500 sugarhouses that combined produce nearly half of America's maple syrup — a whopping 2 million gallons annually.

 But it's hard work to make your favorite pancake topping.
-In fact, it takes the sap of four adult maple trees just to produce one gallon of syrup in a year.
+In fact, it takes the sap of four adult maple trees just to produce 1 gallon of syrup in a year.

 Washington: Rainier Cherries